charlesw/tesseract/ReadMe.md

 ### Tesseract language data

-You will also need to download the language data files for tesseract 4.1.0 from [tesseract-ocr].
+You will also need to download the language data files for tesseract 4.0.0 or above from [tesseract-tessdata].

 ## Docs